marq24/marq24/README.md

 Here is just another Grumpy-Old-Men - cycling, hiking & coding

-### Social media
+#### How to contact me?

 I am no longer active on any social media - IMHO just a waste of time.
-If you want to get in contact with me, ask a question, have a suggestion - eMail is just fine
+If you want to get in touch, ask a question, have a suggestion - eMail is just fine